aurainsignia/ds-blog/content/articles/article-2-progress.md

 ### HUD Manager

 Once I started working on the HUD, I ran into my first real system design challenges: how do I transfer data between these systems and how do I enforce their initialization order?
 I need to get information from the round manager to draw onto the player's HUD, like the current wave and wave timer.
 But, I also need to make sure that the Round Manager is initialized *before* the HUD manager tries to grab data from it, or else we'll run into null pointer errors.
-I ended up solving this by reimplementing Round Manager as a singleton with a static reference.
+I ended up solving this through a few steps, the first being reimplementing Round Manager as a singleton with a static reference.

 {{< center caption="The RoundManager singleton implementation." >}}
 ![Missing ](/images/article2/debugging%20singleton%20null%20ptr/image.png)